aammff456/JToHRevampedKit/docs/clientobjects/ButtonDeactivator.md

 # ButtonDeactivator

 ▫️ <b>Type:</b> 🔲 BasePart
-▫️ <b>Description:</b> When touched, will disable Buttons that are linked to it
+▫️ <b>Description:</b> When touched, will attempt to unpress Buttons that are linked to it

 ## Structure
 <pre>